In his latest message to residents, the Leader of Medway Council discusses Medway's summer of sport and exciting events programme.

 We understand that some residents may wish to continue to wear face coverings so please respect others and those naturally more cautious and still want to wear face coverings and social distance, taking the actions they feel comfortable with to keep themselves safe.

-Stay safe and I hope you enjoy a peaceful Easter.
+Stay safe and enjoy the summer.

 Cllr Alan Jarrett